-Explore cosmopolitan Vancouver's diverse neighborhoods, ranging from trendy Yaletown to dynamic Gastown to Granville Island with its farmer's market, where more than 150 vendors vie for your attention with such treats as sourdough baguettes, homemade goat cheese, spicy sausages and crisp apples.
-If you're in the mood for fine dining, indulge in fresh regional seafood, a Vancouver specialty, at one of the city's first-rate restaurants.
+Explore Vancouver's diverse neighborhoods, ranging from trendy Yaletown to dynamic Gastown to Granville Island with its farmer's market, where more than 150 vendors vie for your attention with sourdough baguettes, homemade goat cheese, spicy sausages and crisp apples.
+If you're in the mood for fine dining, indulge in fresh regional seafood, a Vancouver specialty, at one of the city's first-rate local restaurants.

 Must-sees include Stanley Park and Grouse Mountain.
-Stanley Park is a veritable oasis with its beaches, gardens, woodlands, and splendid views of the waterfront, while the view from a gondola atop Grouse Mountain will leave you breathless.
+Stanley Park is a veritable oasis with its beaches, gardens, trails and splendid views of the waterfront, while the view from a gondola atop Grouse Mountain will leave you breathless.
 For a memento of your trip, shop for some indigenous art at local galleries.
-With all that Vancouver has to offer, your most difficult task will be choosing what to do during your visit.
+With all that Vancouver has to offer, your most difficult task will be choosing what fun things to do during your visit.

 Hwy.
 99 to S.W.
 Marine West becomes the major downtown artery, Granville Street.
 Before becoming a city street, Hwy.
 99 begins its journey as I-5 at the Mexican border and crosses through California and the Pacific Northwest; beyond Vancouver it continues beyond Whistler to meet Hwy.
 97, the main north-south route.

 Street SystemAll streets and avenues in downtown Vancouver are named; many are one-way.
 Outside the business section, east-west avenues are numbered beginning with First Avenue, and north-south streets are named.
 Addresses begin at Ontario-Carrall streets for all east-west numbering and at Powell-Dundas streets for all north-south numbering.